 How do I get started?

-To make an appointment or for more information about whether a biomechanical evaluation is appropriate for you, please call Armor Physical Therapy during normal business hours or contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers.
+To make an appointment or for more information about whether a biomechanical evaluation is appropriate for you, please call Armor Physical Therapy during normal business hours or request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics .
 Gift certificates are available to purchase.